 The strongest CTAs convey their purpose concisely and clearly, provide customers with a useful action at the right time, are positioned prominently on the page, and stand out visually (for example, appropriately sized buttons using a contrasting color).

-The easier it is for your customers to navigate your website and get the information they need, the faster they can come to a booking decision.
-On the other hand, customers are prone to abandon a website that is confusing and takes too much effort to find their way around.
+The easier it is for customers to navigate your website and get the information they need, the faster they come to a booking decision.
+On the other hand, customers are prone to abandon a confusing website that takes too much effort to find their way around.

 Phone Number on Every Page

-While online bookings are ever increasing, many travelers still prefer to call a property to book.
-Even savvy online bookers are sometimes inclined to call a property to ask a specific question or address any concerns.
+While online bookings are the norm, some travelers still prefer to call to book.
+Even savvy online bookers sometimes need to contact you to ask a question or address concerns.

-Make sure you catch every call by displaying your property’s phone number (with click-to-call capability on mobile) and email address in the header of every page of your website – and on every page of your online booking process too.
+Make sure you catch every customer by displaying your property’s phone number (with click-to-call capability on mobile) and email address in your website header—and on every page of your online booking process too.
 If you make customers hunt your phone number down, you risk losing a sale.

 Web design plays a critical role in maximizing conversions.
 Hotel websites that present the content customers want in a visually appealing and accessible way convert visitors into actual guests.
 Use analytics tools to check that you’re reeling in those guests, and they’re not slipping off the line.
 And if it turns out your website needs some TLC, we welcome you to get in touch.

 Editor’s note: This post was originally published June 2017 and updated September 2023.